 RELATED: What to Do in Fredericksburg, TX

 No blanket?
 No problem.
-Gorgeous Turkish cotton picnic blankets are available for purchase on-site along with other outdoor goodies to make your experience more enjoyable.
+Gorgeous Turkish cotton picnic blankets are available for purchase on-site, along with other outdoor goodies, to make your experience more enjoyable.
 You can even create your own happy hour by adding draught beer or a bottle of wine to your order!

-Best places to stay in Austin for sightseeing
+Recommended places to stay in Austin for sightseeing

 For first-time visitors, most of the best places to stay in Austin fall within its bustling city center.
 Many of the city’s top-rated hotels lie within the Downtown core.
 If you’re okay with staying a little further from the action, South Congress, East Austin, and Central Austin are great choices, too.